Ankit-177/bookbattles_frontend/_posts/Review_tickets/2023-11-1-review_ticket_1.md

 ---
-layout: post
 comments: true
+layout: notebook
-title: review ticket
+title: Review ticket 1
-description:
-courses: { compsci: {week: 1} }
+description: A key to development in this class is the association VSCode to a GitHub pages project.
+This is where students update assignments and present work.
 type: hacks
-permalink: /basics/home
+courses: { csp: {week: 8} }
 ---

 > - ### Lists of achivements